A image of a mother tenderly embracing her toddler with curly hair

 Essential Supplies for Treating Cradle Cap

-Here’s what you’ll need to treat cradle cap safely and effectively:
+Here’s what you’ll need to treat the cradle cap safely and effectively:

 Unrefined Coconut Oil